 A quaint small town, with magnetic charm and green surroundings.
 While walking in its picturesque lanes I did not feel like an outsider there, in fact felt a sense of belonging.
 This is Copan, a picturesque town and the heritage site of Mayan ruins in Hondruas, North America.

-The Maya site of Copan, in Hondruas, is prestigious UNESCO World Heritage Site.
-The Maya site of Copan is one of the most significant sites of Mayan civilization discovered in year 1570.
+The Maya site of Copan in Hondruas, is the prestigious UNESCO World Heritage Site.
+Also, the Maya site of Copan is one of the most significant sites of Mayan civilization discovered in year 1570.

 I had the opportunity to visit magnificent Copan ruins of Mayan civilization in Hondruas while I traveled to North America recently.
 Here is my pictorial depiction of Copan ruins.

 Well preserved ruins of the Maya site of Copan are explorers’ delight.
 If you are

 traveling to North America, particularly Guatemala, and have interest in history

 then you should plan a trip to Mayan ruins in Copan, Hondruas.
 There are multiple